 The growing of these mushrooms began in 1100 AD in China, although they may have been grown before this time.

 They also have a long history of medicinal use in these same countries.

 Selecting the Best Shiitake Mushrooms

-Shiitake mushrooms were once only found dried but can now be found fresh in grocery stores.
+These mushrooms were once only found dried but can now be found fresh in grocery stores.
 They should be plump, firm and clean not wrinkled or have wet slimy spots.

 Sometimes it is not easy to find good shiitake mushrooms.
 Here are some Dried Japanese Shitake Mushrooms

-How to Store Shiitake Mushrooms
+How to Store These Mushrooms

-Remove them from the plastic covered container and put them in a paper bag in the refrigerator for about one week.
+Remove them from the plastic-covered container and put them in a paper bag in the refrigerator for about one week.
 The dried mushrooms are best stored in a tightly sealed container in the refrigerator or freezer and will stay fresh for six months to one year.

 “Kids are now eating things like edamame and sushi.
 I didn’t know what shiitake mushrooms were when I was 10 – most kids today do.” — Emeril Lagasse